-We already do this with for some services, such as screening for tuberculosis and sexually transmitted infections, and adolescent sexual and reproductive health.
+We already do this for some services, such as screening for tuberculosis and sexually transmitted infections, and adolescent sexual health.
 But we could do much more—services related to nutrition, gender-based violence, family planning, screening for hypertension and diabetes, hepatitis B vaccinations, counseling on harmful alcohol use, healthy diet and exercise, and more.

 In January, we’ll start integrating more services into our VMMC offerings.
 We really want to take advantage of this opportunity to more proactively engage men.

 Lucy Mphuru is IntraHealth International’s country director in Tanzania and director of the Tohara Plus Project.